John & Cindy McCain Enjoyed A Large Blended Family

 Senator John McCain had seven children, and though he acknowledged they were a “blended” family, he rarely spoke of how that came to be, and which children belonged any specific parents.
-But all seven children have attended all of the funeral services at the side of their mother and stepmother Cindy McCain to wish their father farewell.
+But all seven children attended all of the funeral services at the side of their mother and stepmother Cindy McCain to wish their father farewell.

 Town & Country broke the large McCain family down and shared the strong connection between the children and their father, John McCain.
 Meghan, Jimmy, Jack, Andy, Doug, Bridget, and Sidney McCain have each taken their turn honoring their father with a speech or a psalm at the services in his honor.